Things to do before you leave home:

 Congratulations!
 You've been accepted to PSU.
 We want to help you get adjusted to life at Penn State Scranton, living in the United States and becoming familiar with the Scranton area.
 The following information should be completed prior to your arrival to campus.
 This is not a complete list, but it will help to keep things in order

-ALL new and transfer international undergraduate students must attend the New Student Orientation on August 19-23.
-Plan to arrive by August 16.
+ALL new and transfer international undergraduate students must attend the New Student Orientation in August.

 Step 1: Register for Orientation